February 17, 2011

 • Poor sleeping hygiene

-• Caffeine or nicotine usage several hours prior to rest
+• Caffeine or nicotine usage several hours before rest

 Sleeping Help